k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 ```

 {{% alert title="Tip" color="success" %}}
 Another way to upgrade your K8ssandra cluster is by passing in a `--set` parameter.
-Example:
+Also include a `--reuse-values` parameter so that Helm will reuse previous values (other than the one you're overriding with each `--set` parameter).
+Without `--reuse-values` it's easy to make a mistake if you have other, additional properties that you previously set.

 ```bash
 helm upgrade my-k8ssandra k8ssandra/k8ssandra --reuse-values --set cassandra.datacenters\[0\].size=4,cassandra.datacenters\[0\].name=dc1